Crayon Shin-chan: Fast Asleep! The Great Assault on Dreamy World!: Plot

 The next day, the Kasukabe Defense Group held a meeting and decided to solve this problem of nightmares.
 Meanwhile, they were gradually befriending Saki.
 Then they asked Saki to join their group, to which she agreed.
 While Kazama was worrying about the cause of such nightmares, he came to realise that while everyone was having the same dream, Saki was not present.
 He also recalled that their dreams were being sucked and converted into nightmares.
 Kazama gradually started to suspect that Saki and her family are the ones who are sucking up their good dreams.

 Kazama went to Saki and questioned her about this.
 Shinnosuke told not to accuse Saki.
 But Saki finally decided to reveal the truth.

 Saki had lost her mother in an accident when she was small.
-Her mother to protect Saki had sacrificed her life.
-Considering her mother's death to be her fault, Saki started having nightmares fearing that her mother is having a grudge against her.
-Saki's father, Nubatama Yumehiko, was worried about Saki and created a psychological magical world called the Yumemi-world.
+Suffering from survivor guilt over her mother's death, Saki started having nightmares of her mother is having a grudge against her.
+Saki's father, Nubatama Yumehiko a scientist, was worried about Saki's PTSD and created a psychological magical world called the Yumemi-world.
 To protect her from having nightmares, he absorbed all the good dreams from others and poured it into Saki's dream world so that she could have happy dreams.
 As a result, others' dream energy was sucked and they all started having nightmares.

 Despite knowing all this, Saki said that she didn't want to upset her father and so she neither said anything to him or others.

-In the Yumemi-world, Saki always had a stuffed toy baku (tapir) which ate all her nightmares.
-In Japanese mythology, the tapir (called "Baku") is a spirit that devours dreams and nightmares.
+In the Yumemi-world, Saki always had a stuffed toy baku which ate all her nightmares.
+In Japanese mythology, baku is a spirit of a tapir that devours dreams and nightmares.
 Shinnosuke said that Baku must be existing somewhere and decided to find it together, but could not see it anywhere.

 Meanwhile, Saki's father learned of this and worrying about Saki, he interfered in their plan.
 Hiroshi and Misae also learned of their plan.
 They said that children are pure in heart and adults shouldn't play with their feelings.
 They along with other adults decided to help the kids.